 FHA loans are popular because they are easier to qualify for than traditional home loans.

 With just a 580 credit score and a 3.5% down payment, you may be eligible.

 1. Minimum 580 Credit Score

 FHA requires at least a 580 credit score to qualify for an FHA loan.
-While some lenders are able to use as low as a 500 score with a 10% down payment, they are very difficult to qualify for.
+While some lenders can use as low as a 500 score with a 10% down payment, they are challenging to qualify for.
 Of course, the higher your fico score, the better chance you have of getting approved.

 2. Have a Clean Credit History